grdw/grdw/_posts/2022-09-12-project-euler-60-prime-pair-sets.md

 {2, 3, 5, 7, 11}
 ```

-These are obviously not a "prime pair set".
+We could keep on increasing the right-most prime numbers, until a small "prime pair set" group starts to form.
+The initial group obviously isn't a "prime pair set".
 Also, the only possible prime value that we can change here in order to keep the prime group unique, is the last value.
 We can change that to 13, and keep on making the smallest possible increase to the numbers in the group until we find our solution.
 However, what is the smallest possible increase?

-Another possible tactic is starting out with a group that looks like:
+Another possible tactic is starting out with a group that looks like this:

 ```
 {2, X1, X2, X3, X4}
 ```

 We keep on changing `X1` until the prime pair set predicate holds true, and do the same for `X2`, `X3` and `X4`.
 The downside here is that we can get a group of primes which aren't necessarily the lowest sum.
 It could very well be that starting out with 3 or 5 or 7 or 11, instead of 2, gives us a range of prime numbers that sum up to something lower.
-Starting out with 2, does give us an upper bound.
+Starting out with f.e.
+2, can produce an upper bound.
 If any of the primes we pick exceed the previous upper bound, we can already quit and continue on with another prime number as the starting value.
 If we find anything lower, we save that value and use that as the "new upper bound".
 If our starting prime number (the first one of the group) equals to the dynamic upper bound, we can reasonably quit and assume that must be the lowest sum.

 One little side note, we have to probably start from 3.
 Because starting from 2 will always make a number divisible by 2 and itself, which makes it a non-prime per definition.
+Another problematic prime number is 5, since the division rule of 5 prevents any of the concatenated groups from ever becoming a prime.

 My first attempt looks like this: